 - 12 PDs/CDUs/PDUs/Contact Hours for PMI or IIBA® certification or re-certification.

 - 90 days of support with direct email access to our certified instructors, as well as twice-per-month instructor hours.

-- 6 months online access to the course materials.
+- 6 months of online access to the course materials.
 (You can also download them for future use.)

 Enroll now – click below to join

 This is a premium program that’s more flexible and interactive than any type of training out there – and yet the investment pales in comparison to a college course.